EarthLifeConsortium/elc_api/www/docs/api-docs.rst

 Mobile
 ^^^^^^
-A custum route designed to return a combination of occurrence data with associated taxonomic and select environmental details.
+A custom route designed to return a combination of occurrence data with associated taxonomic and select environmental details.
 The response is nested JSON with a highly compact vocabulary.

 **Base path**
     ``http://earthlifeconsortium.org/api_v1/misc/mobile?``